Commands

 • Open a file, usually graphic files such as images and PDFs

-• Assign a name for simplified a command or redefine a command
+• Assign a name for a simplified command or redefine a command

 • Output any text that we provide